Search this site

 But, at the same time, he is humble, soft-spoken and always cheerful; he is loved by his men and officers.
 The officers have so much faith in him that they consult him on every matter.
-Ask anyone in his regiment, and they will narrate tales of his bravery - how he destroyed the enemy's arsenal, how he saved his officer from a rapidly-firing machine gun, and how he carried a wounded soldier on his shoulders and brought him to safety right through the enemy's line of fire.
-It was as though he had no love for his own life; he was trying to discover his past!
+Ask anyone in his regiment, and they will narrate tales of his bravery: how he destroyed the enemy's arsenal, how he saved his officer from a rapidly-firing machine gun, and how he carried a wounded soldier on his shoulders and brought him to safety right through the enemy's line of fire.
+It was as though he had no love for his own life but was trying to embrace death!

 During the nights, when he is free from his duties and alone in his quarters, Captain Jagatsingh's thoughts unfailingly turn to his family.
-The thoughts cause his eyes to well up, and a few drops of tears certainly break the dam and burst forth.
+The thoughts cause his eyes to well up, and a few drops of tears flow out.
 He sends home a major share of his salary every month, and writes to his mother every week.
 Jagatsingh's biggest concern is for his father who is suffering imprisonment for the son's wrongs.
-Oh, will that day ever come when he would lay his head at his father's feet and seek his forgiveness?
+Oh, will that day ever dawn when he would lay his head at his father's feet and seek his forgiveness?
 And, will his father put his hand on his head and bless him?

 Four years and three months have flown by.
 There is a crowd at the gates of the Naini jail.
-Many convicts have completed their terms, and their family members are here to escort them home.
+Many prisoners have completed their terms, and their family members are here to take them home.
 But, old Bhaktsingh keeps sitting in his dark cell with his head bowed down.
 His body is stiff and bent like a bow; the bones are protruding, and all that remains of his original self is a skeleton.
-At a first glance, anyone was likely to mistake him for a statue sculpted by a master sculptor of a famine-affected man.
+At first glance, anyone would mistake him for a statue, sculpted by a master sculptor, of a famine-affected man.
 He has also completed his term, but no one has come to take him home.
 Who could come?
 There was no one in the family to take him home.

-A convict, an old man but still strong, came up to him and shook him by the shoulders.
+A prisoner, an old man but still strong, came up to him and shook him by the shoulders.
 "Say Bhakt, hasn't anyone come from your home?"